-- (e) Free exercise of religion, consistent with the requirements of detention. - (f) Reasonable access to qualified interpreters and translators, where applicable and practicable. - (2) All detainees will be respected as human beings without any adverse distinction founded on race, color, religion or faith, political or other opinion, national or social origin, sex, birth, or wealth, or other similar criteria.
-They will be protected against threats or acts of violence, including rape, forced prostitution, assault, theft, public curiosity, bodily injury, reprisals, torture, and cruel, inhuman, or degrading treatment or punishment.
-They will not be subjected to medical or scientific experiments or to sensory deprivation intended to inflict suffering or serve as punishment. - (3) The criminal punishment of any detainee for any offense, including serious violations of the law of war, will only be conducted in accordance with a previous judgment pronounced by a regularly constituted court that affords all required judicial guarantees. - c.
+- (3) Safeguards to protect health and hygiene, and protection against the rigors of the climate and the dangers of military activities. - (4) Appropriate medical care and attention required by the detainee's condition, to the extent practicable. - (5) Free exercise of religion, consistent with the requirements of detention. - (6) Reasonable access to qualified interpreters and translators, where applicable and practicable. - b.
+All detainees will be respected as human beings without any adverse distinction based on race, color, religion or faith, political or other opinion, national or social origin, sex, birth, wealth, or other similar criteria.
+They will be protected against threats or acts of mistreatment or violence, including rape, forced prostitution, assault, theft, public curiosity, bodily injury, reprisals, torture, and cruel, inhuman, or degrading treatment or punishment.
+They will not be subjected to medical or scientific experiments or to sensory deprivation intended to inflict suffering or serve as punishment. - c.
+The imposition of criminal sentences on any detainee for any offenses, including serious violations of the law of war, will only be conducted in accordance with a previous judgment pronounced by a regularly constituted court that affords all required judicial guarantees. - d.
+In instances when segregation results in diminished conditions of confinement, it will last only as long as is necessary to accomplish the administrative, security, medical, or law enforcement objective, and will be conducted in accordance with all applicable laws, regulations, and policies. - 3.5.
 Detainees will be removed as soon as practicable from the point of capture and transported to a detainee collection point, temporary holding area, or DoD detention facility.
-Detainees not released or transferred from DoD custody or control from the detainee collection point or holding area will be transported to a DoD detention facility in a secure location within 14 days of capture, barring exceptional circumstances.
+Detainees not released or transferred from DoD custody or control from the detainee collection point or holding area will be transported to a DoD detention facility in a secure location, normally within 14 days of capture, barring exceptional circumstances.
 Detainees will be promptly informed of the reasons for their detention in a language that they understand.
-Detainees will remain at a DoD detention facility until their release or transfer from DoD custody or control. - d.
+Detainees will remain at a DoD detention facility until their release or transfer from DoD custody or control. - 3.6.
 Detainees will be registered, and property in their possession will be inventoried.
-Records of their detention and such property will be maintained according to applicable law, regulation, policy, and other issuances. - (1) DoD Components will maintain full accountability for all detainees under DoD control.
-Detainees will be assigned an Internment Serial Number (ISN) normally within 14 days after their capture by, or transfer to, the custody or control of DoD personnel, barring exceptional circumstances. - (2) The International Committee of the Red Cross (ICRC) will be promptly notified of all ISN assignments. - (3) All detainee records will be maintained, safeguarded, and provided to the USD(P) and other DoD Component heads as appropriate. - (4) Biometric identification information (BII) will be collected from all detainees in accordance with DoDD 8521.01E (Reference (i)) as soon as practicable after their capture by, or transfer to, the custody or control of DoD personnel, and will be included in detainee records.
-BII collected on detainees who are U.S. citizens or U.S. resident aliens will be conducted in accordance with U.S. law and policy and all applicable DoD regulations. - e.
-No person subject to this directive will accept the transfer of a detainee from another U.S.
+Records of their detention and such property will be maintained according to applicable law, regulation, policy, and other issuances. - a.
+All detainee records will be maintained, safeguarded, and provided to the USD(P) and DoD Component heads as appropriate. - b.
+DoD Components will maintain full accountability for all detainees under DoD control.
+Detainees will be assigned an internment serial number within 14 days of their capture by, or transfer to, the custody or control of DoD personnel, barring exceptional circumstances.